-This is the time achieved by the runner.
+This is the simply the time achieved by the runner.

-What qualifies as a senior athlete varies according to distance, sex and surface, but it is usually a range of ages somewhere between 19 and 34 years old.
+Who qualifies as a senior athlete varies according to distance, sex and surface, but it is usually runners who fall within a range of ages somewhere between 19 and 34 years old.

-For example, for 5km on the road, a male senior athlete is one aged 19 to 27; a female senior athlete is one aged 19 to 30.
+For example, for 5 km on the road, a male senior athlete is one aged 19 to 29; for the same event, a female senior athlete is one aged 19 to 30.
 For the men's marathon, athletes are considered seniors if they are aged 19 to 31; for the women's marathon, it's 20 to 30.
-All track events for both males and females have a senior age range of 20 to 34.
+All track events for both males and females have a senior age range of 22 to 31.

 Runners of ages above and below the range for senior athletes are considered at a disadvantage, and this is taken into account when determining their age-grading percentages.